A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Study Design

 \subsubsection{Front-end Interactions.}

 When using this tool, a radiologist can view a patient's case history (\textbf{2a}), noting their findings (\textbf{2b}) and impressions (\textbf{2c}).
 This functionality is incorporated to align with how radiologists currently read CT scans in clinical practice.
 Viewing the patient's CT in the main viewer (\textbf{3a}) gives them access to numerous functionalities (\textbf{3b}) that they are used to having, such as adjusting the contrast to preset window levels (\textit{e.g.}, soft tissue, bone, and lung)\footnote{Presets were determined by an author, who is a radiologist.}, adding annotations, comparing images side-by-side, and using a localizer tool.
-Many of these functionalities expand upon what the existing radiology search engines offer.
-For example, they allow radiologists to view and compare generated CT scans with real patient data as well as manipulate and annotate the images.
+Many of these functionalities either expand upon what the existing radiology search engines offer or leverage findings from our formative interviews.
+For example, the tool allows users to view and compare a generated CT scan with a real CT scan, as well as annotate them.